tillkuhn/aws-cognito-angular-quickstart/README.md

 ## What does this app do?

-Technially this is a fork from [aws-cognito-angular-quickstart](https://github.com/awslabs/aws-cognito-angular-quickstart) based on Angular 6, AWS Cognito, DynamoDB and S3 with a lot of additions and changes.
+Technially this is a fork from [aws-cognito-angular-quickstart](https://github.com/awslabs/aws-cognito-angular-quickstart) based on Angular 6, API Gateway, Cognito, DynamoDB and S3 with a lot of additions and changes.

 None technically it's an app that lets me managed recipes for my favourite dishes and places I'd like to visit some day 🥣 🥡